 - Fargesia nitida: “Blue fountain bamboo” earned its name from the dark purple, bluish culms and the thick, cascading canopy of foliage.
 One-inch poles can get to about 15 feet tall, and thrive in temperatures as low as -20º F.

-- Fargesia dracocephala: “Dragon head bamboo” has think culms growing to about 10 feet, with a thick, weeping leaf canopy that can provide a good privacy hedge.
+- Fargesia dracocephala: “Dragon head bamboo” has thick culms growing to about 10 feet, with a thick, weeping leaf canopy that can provide a good privacy hedge.
 Not recommended for hot, humid climates, but cold hardy down to -10º F.

-- Fargesia rufa: A compact, thick and bushy variety, Rufa much prefers the cooler climates, and also does well in partial shade, protected from afternoon sun.
+- Fargesia rufa: A compact, thick and bushy variety, Rufa much prefers cooler climates, and also does well in partial shade, protected from afternoon sun.
 This species is hardy down to -15º F. Thin culms grow to about 10 feet tall.

 - Fargesia sp.
-‘Jiuzhaigou’: This species includes many interesting and cold hardy cultivars, including “red dragon” and black cherry”.
+‘Jiuzhaigou’: This species includes many interesting and cold-hardy cultivars, including “red dragon” and “black cherry”.
 As the names suggest, these are some more colorful varietals.
 With thin culms growing to around 10 feet, this is a more compact species of bamboo, but cold hardy down to -20º F. Pack your bags for Canada!

 Growing Bamboo in the Cold

 As you can see, there is plenty of bamboo to choose from if you’re looking to landscape an oriental-style garden in the northern habitats of the US, Canada or even Europe.
 Most of these species are hardy into the negative Fahrenheit territory, so as long as you aren’t expecting to dip below minus 20º or something, you should be fine.
 And even if the leaves get a little fried in an abnormally severe cold snap, the roots should still endure.